thedrjones/AOC23/README.md

 # AOC23
-(Advent of Code 2023)[https://adventofcode.com/2023], in InterSystems ObjectScript (but generally compatible with standard MUMPS, if you add some extra functions).
+[Advent of Code 2023](https://adventofcode.com/2023), in [InterSystems ObjectScript](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=PAGE_objectscript) (but generally compatible with standard MUMPS, if you add some extra functions).

 I won't always do it on the day it was set for, some days I may skip because I get annoyed, or get distracted by real life!